 In the UK, the three main credit reference agencies (CRAs) are:

 These organisations are sent and then compile information about you such as, your personal details, information about your residence and your finances, particularly in regard to any credit you have.
 That ‘credit’ could come in many forms – personal loans, mobile phone contracts, overdrafts, utility bills, car finance and more.

 How do credit scores work?

-A credit score is a three digit number that ‘rates’ your previous credit history and borrowing behaviour, using all the data available to credit reference agencies (CRAs).
+A credit score is a three-digit number that ‘rates’ your credit history and borrowing behaviour, using all the data available to CRAs.

-They take all this information and use it to score you.
-This is then viewed by lenders to determine how much of a risk you are – everything from credit card companies and landlords, to mobile phone providers will factor your credit score into what they’re able to offer you.
+They take all of the data they have on you and use it to score you.
+This is then viewed by lenders to determine how much of a risk you are – everything from credit card companies and landlords to mobile phone providers will factor your credit score into what they’re able to offer you.